saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_1.md

 The limitations of RBAC alone became apparent through several scenarios that emerged during pilot testing:

 **Scenario 1: The After-Hours Access**
 A physician accessed a celebrity patient's records at 2 AM from a home IP address.
 The access was legitimate—the physician was on-call and the patient had called with symptoms.
 But the system couldn't distinguish this legitimate emergency access from a privacy breach.
-RBAC said "physician can access patient records."
-It couldn't ask "why is this physician accessing this patient at this time from this location?"
+RBAC correctly authorized the physician's access to patient records.
+What was missing: contextual evaluation asking "why is this physician accessing this patient at this time from this location?"

 **Scenario 2: The Bulk Query**
 A clinical researcher asked the agent to "summarize diabetes treatment patterns across our patient population."
 The query would access thousands of patient records.
 RBAC authorized the access—the researcher had appropriate credentials.
 But the query represented a fundamentally different risk profile than individual patient lookups.
 Same authorization decision, vastly different implications.